JordanDWhalen/Gulp-2.1/README.md

 ## Structure
 - dev: Folder containing all JavaScript and SCSS
+  - html: Uncompiled HTML files
+    - base-elements: Prepackaged HTML Modules easy to set up for a new project and reuse
+    - partials: New custom HTML partials specifically set up for this project
-  - img: Folder for all uncompressed images.
+  - media: Folder for all uncompressed media.
   - js: Folder for all JavaScript
     - base.js: Your default JS file for the project.
 Use this for any custom scripting.
     - vendor: Folder containing all default project js libraries.
 If you'd like to add a new JS library, place it in this folder.